What’s the issue?

 How did we engage?

 In the run-up to the oil companies’ 2018 AGMs, we wanted to strongly encourage the oil industry to take full responsibility for its emissions and to improve the transparency of reporting in this area.
 As members of the Institutional Investors Group on Climate Change (IIGCC), we have been supporting the Climate 100+ campaign to target the 100 most significant contributors to climate change.
 Across the whole of Newton, we own securities in fewer than ten of these companies.
 We carry out engagement work with these businesses at an individual level, but we wanted to make a bigger impact.
 To do this, we collaborated with our industry contacts to garner support for a public letter.
 We believe that collaboration of this sort is an effective way to maintain pressure on the industry, and that it bolsters the overall campaign for greater climate change awareness.
-Responsible investment analyst Victoria Barron worked alongside her counterparts at Legal & General Investment Management to rally other investors to support these aims.
+One of our responsible investment analysts worked alongside counterparts at Legal & General Investment Management to rally other investors to support these aims.

 What was the outcome?